tking/JSTUN/README.md

 What about RFC 5389?
 --------------------
-I am looking for a way to enhance the current "JSTUN" implementation to support the new Session Traversal Utilities for NAT (STUN) protocol as described in RFC 5389.
+I am looking for a way to enhance the current "JSTUN" implementation to support the new Session Traversal Utilities for NAT (STUN) protocol as described in RFC 5389 completely.
 If you are interested in supporting this effort with code or money please drop me a mail (king[at]t-king.de).
+IPv6 support is already implemented thanks to https://github.com/fourjr

 Limits?